The Disease Of “I Am Not Enough”

-This is one of the biggest causes of depression: Chronic negative, destructive, hurtful self-talk.
+This is one of the biggest causes of depression: chronic negative, destructive, hurtful self-talk.

-Let that sink in for a minute, you just learned in the simplest way how mental disorders work.
-And one of the many reasons people commit suicide.
+Let that sink in for a minute.
+You just learned in the simplest way how mental disorders work, and one of the many reasons people commit suicide.

 Our Brain’s Job is to help us SURVIVE not to make us HAPPY — Marissa Peer

-I believe that if you just change a couple of words in a patient, his whole pattern of thinking can be broken up.
-So in order to make yourself feel enough, you must do the opposite.
-Instead of constantly saying to yourself critically, hurtful, self-destructive sentences you must praise yourself.
-Say to yourself on a daily basis that you are enough.
+I believe that if you just change up a couple of words with a patient, their whole pattern of thinking can be broken up.
+So to make yourself feel enough, you must do the opposite.
+Instead of constantly saying to yourself critically, hurtful, self-destructive sentences, you must praise yourself.
+Say to yourself daily that you are enough.
 Write it on your mirror or make a sticky note and put it on your fridge.
 Change your entire vocabulary use.
 Create a positive inner vocabulary ecosystem.
-Switch phrases like ” no matter what I do, nothing works“, to something like “I am resourceful, eventually, I will run out things that don’t work and I will get what I want”
+Switch phrases like ”No matter what I do, nothing works“, to something like “I am resourceful; eventually, I will run out things that don’t work, and I will get what I want”.

-I heard the motivational speaker Eric Thomas once say that he calls his bad days “character building days” I thought that was beautiful.
+I heard the motivational speaker Eric Thomas once say that he calls his bad days “character-building days”.
+I thought that was beautiful.

-So one of the Ingredients for the recipe of happiness is to take control of your thoughts.
+So, one of the ingredients for the recipe of happiness is to take control of your thoughts.

-Humans are by nature creatures of habit.
+Humans are, by nature, creatures of habit.

-Familiarity for humans meant for thousands of years survival.
+Familiarity, for humans, meant for thousands of years, survival.

-You can Choose what to link Pain and & Pleasure too!
+You can choose what to link Pain and Pleasure too!

-So next time you go to the gym, control the words you say to yourself.
-Instead of thinking “I hate this gym, sports is killing me”, think positive and think ” this is difficult, yes, but I love it because I decided that having a healthy, beautiful body is worth the struggle”.
+So, the next time you go to the gym, control the words you say to yourself.
+Instead of thinking “I hate this gym, sports is killing me”, think positive and think ”This is difficult, yes, but I love it because I decided that having a healthy, beautiful body is worth the struggle”.

 So how does this help me to feel enough?
 How can I boost my self-esteem with this?

-Make Critism unfamiliar and Praise familiar.
+Make criticism unfamiliar and praise familiar.

 You must praise yourself constantly and develop habits that show you how great things really really are!
-Say to yourself on a daily basis that you are enough.
+Say to yourself daily that you are enough.
 When you do something nice, say you are awesome, because you fucking are!
-Make praise familiar and link it to pleasure, you deserve to be praised.
+Make praise familiar and link it to pleasure; you deserve to be praised.
 Make sticky notes on your fridge that remind you that you are enough.
 Surround yourself with people who make you feel good about yourself, and kick out those people who constantly make you feel bad about yourself.
 In the end, the only person that can fill whatever trauma or void you have in your soul is yourself.
 And you do that by loving yourself and telling yourself what you love about yourself.
-I have for example a daily exercise where I write things down that I am grateful for.
+I have, for example, a daily exercise where I write things down that I am grateful for.
 Click here to read my article about a simple exercise that will make you more grateful about your life and about yourself.

 It is ok to make mistakes and let other people point out those mistakes because then we can learn and get better.
-But negative criticism from others and yourself is really something that can cause a lot of pain for yourself.
+But negative criticism from others and your self is really something that can cause a lot of pain for yourself.

-Call to action
+Call to Action

-- Put a sticky note on your laptop, fridge, and door that says I am enough and let it stay there for 7 days
+- Put a sticky note on your laptop, fridge, and door that says I am enough and let it stay there for 7 days.